-While it is most common for a funeral to occur during the week, it may be possible to pay your last respects and say goodbye to a loved one on the weekend, as well.
+While it is most common for funerals to be held during the week, it may be possible to pay your last respects and say goodbye to a loved one on a Saturday or Sunday, as well.
 Whether or not this will be an option will depend mostly on the type of service required, the availability of your chosen funeral director / parish and the budget you have set aside to pay for the funeral.

 When does a funeral normally take place?

-It’s most common for a funeral to take place between one week and a fortnight after the death of the person in question.
-Some religious funerals require that the ceremony take place as soon as possible, potentially bringing it forward a few days, while bodies which require an inquest from the coroner may be delayed for slightly longer.
+It’s most common to hold a funeral between one week and a fortnight after the death of the person in question.
+Some religious funerals require that the ceremony take place as soon as possible, potentially bringing it forward a few days, while situations which require an inquest from the coroner may be delayed for slightly longer.

 Usually, the funeral itself will occur Monday to Friday, either as a morning or midday service.
 An early morning ceremony is an especially good time if money is a concern, since time slots from 12pm onwards are generally the most in-demand and therefore the most expensive.
 However, the date and time you choose should be dictated by what’s most convenient for you and your family members (and which coincides with the availability of your funeral director and/or parish), and you shouldn’t feel the need to hold a midweek service just because it’s common practice.